Preventive Dentistry – Mt. Pleasant, SC

-Preventive Dentistry: Your Key to a Problem-Free Smile
+Your Key to a Worry-Free Smile

-At our practice, we’d much rather help you avoid dental issues altogether than have to fix them later.
-With this approach, you’ll spend less time in our office and more time simply enjoying your smile.
+At our dental office, we’d much rather help you avoid dental issues altogether than have to fix them later.
+With this approach, you’ll spend less time in our dental office and more time simply enjoying your smile.
 To accomplish this, we can offer you an array of preventive services.
 With just two appointments each year, Dr. Virginia Gregory and our team can help you not just achieve a beautiful smile, but also maintain it for many years to come.

 Teeth that last a lifetime are frequently cleaned by a professional.
 During a six-month hygiene appointment, our team will remove the plaque, tartar, and bacteria buildup that can cause gum disease and tooth decay.